 420-Friendly Accommodations

 The budandbreakfast.com platform lists 75+ Colorado properties, from budget rooms at $60/night to party mansions at $1,100/night.
-Dedicated 420-friendly B&Bs like the Adagio (which includes a wake-n-bake cannabis sampler) and Arrowhead Manor (a luxury property near Red Rocks with private smoking decks) cater specifically to cannabis consumers.
+Dedicated 420-friendly B&Bs like Arrowhead Manor (a luxury property near Red Rocks with private smoking decks) cater specifically to cannabis consumers.

 Public Consumption Penalties